Skip to main content

 The same applies to smaller workstation and console based monitors as well.
 More information can be displayed on smaller UHD monitors than before, but the workstation setting requires more manoeuvrability and flexibility of use for effective and ergonomic use by multiple shifts.
 Future proofing monitor mounts requires an adaptive approach, and modular design is a proven solution.

-How Atdec helps: wall mounted monitors
+How Atdec helps: wall mounts

 How Atdec helps: desk mounts